 Things to do

-Snorkeling & Scuba Diving
+Snorkeling & scuba diving

-Pulau Mantabuan is a hot spot for snorkeling and diving activities.
-Marine life commonly found in the area include sea turtles, blue-spotted stingrays, crocodile fish, puffer fish and the rare black coral.
+Other marine life commonly found in the area include sea turtles, blue-spotted stingrays, crocodile fish, puffer fish and the rare black coral.

-Bajau Laut (Sea Gypsies) Village
+Bajau Laut (Sea Gypsies) village

 Mantabuan Island is in fact a sand cay formed from the eroded remains of surrounding coral reefs, with an elevation of about 1-2m above sea level.